amirkazan/pytest-celery-py37/docs/userguide/examples/myworker.rst

     )

-Lastly, we wrap the container in a fixture to allow it to be injected into the test environment using the :class:`CeleryTestWorker <pytest_celery.api.worker.CeleryTestWorker>` to represent the worker component.
+Lastly, we wrap the container in a fixture to allow it to be injected into the test environment using the :class:`CeleryTestWorker <pytest_celery_py37.api.worker.CeleryTestWorker>` to represent the worker component.

 .. code-block:: python